These are some of the best Japanese movies about Japan to watch to help understand the country before visiting or just for general viewing.

-Naturally, there are plenty more great Japanese movies to watch than just these, but these are my personal favourites and span all genres from the old classics to modern greats.
+Naturally, there are plenty more great movies about Japan to watch other than just these, but these are my personal favourites and span all genres from the old classics to modern greats.

-I’ve updated this list since first publishing it a few years ago to reflect some other Japanese movies and Drive My Car is number one on this list now.
+I’ve updated this list since first publishing it a few years ago to reflect some other recent movies and Drive My Car is number one on this list now.
+If you were to watch just one recent movie about Japan then make it this one.
+It’s the best Japanese movie I’ve seen in a while.

 It follows an actor whose wife dies and in dealing with his grief he ends up getting new work and needs a driver to help get him around.
 That driver is a young 20-year-old woman and they develop a special relationship over time and in doing so it helps him.